cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/team-news.md

 trans_url: "/nouvelles-dequipe/"
 ---

-# Stories about the partnership
+# Stories from the partnership

 ## Objectives
-* Tell compelling stories about the partnership.
+* Tell compelling stories about the partnership and product.
 * Show interested stakeholders how the team is learning from people and testing ideas.
 * Show the what’s possible and share insights and resources others can use.
 * Recruit people who might want to work with us or participate in research or testing